Luke Bain: Background

 Bain was born in Concord, New Hampshire, USA.
 He is of Scottish descent.

 Playing career

-Club career
+Parramatta Eels

 Bain played in 8 games, and scored 1 try for the Parramatta Eels in the 2022 NSW Cup.

+Wakefield Trinity

+On 10 November 2023 it was reported that he had signed for Wakefield Trinity in the RFL Championship on a two-year deal.

+On 14 January 2025 it was reported that he had departed Wakefield Trinity by mutual consent, to return to Australia.

 International career

 In 2022 Bain was named in the Scotland squad for the 2021 Rugby League World Cup.